Three hares: Santu Gong'er in the Dunhuang Mogao Caves

-The earliest occurrences appear to be in cave temples in China, dated to the Sui dynasty (6th to 7th centuries).
-The iconography spread along the Silk Road, and was a symbol associated with Buddhism.
-In other contexts the metaphor has been given different meaning.
-For example, Guan Youhui, a retired researcher from the Dunhuang Academy, who spent 50 years studying the decorative patterns in the Mogao Caves, believes the three rabbits—"like many images in Chinese folk art that carry auspicious symbolism—represent peace and tranquility".
+Guan Youhui, a retired researcher from the Dunhuang Academy, who spent 50 years studying the decorative patterns in the Mogao Caves, believes the three rabbits—"like many images in Chinese folk art that carry auspicious symbolism—represent peace and tranquility".
 See Aurel Stein.
-The hares have appeared in Lotus motifs.

-The three hares appear on 13th century Mongol metalwork, and on a copper coin, found in Iran, dated to 1281.
+Diffusion on the Silk Road

+The three hares appear on a copper coin, found in Iran, dated to 1281.
 Another appears on an ancient Islamic-made reliquary from southern Russia.
 Another 13th or early 14th century box, later used as a reliquary, was made in Iran under Mongol rule, and is preserved in the treasury of the Cathedral of Trier in Germany.
 On its base, the casket has Islamic designs, and originally featured two images of the three hares.
 One was lost through damage.

 One theory pertaining to the spread of the motif is that it was transported from China across Asia and as far as the south west of England by merchants travelling the Silk Road and that the motif was transported via designs found on expensive Oriental ceramics.
 This view is supported by the early date of the surviving occurrences in China.
 However, the majority of representations of the three hares in churches occur in England and northern Germany.
 This supports a contrary view that the three hares occurred independently as English or early German symbols.

 Some claim that the Devon name, Tinners' Rabbits, is related to local tin miners adopting it.
 The mines generated wealth in the region and funded the building and repair of many local churches, and thus the symbol may have been used as a sign of the miners' patronage.
 The architectural ornament of the three hares also occurs in churches that are unrelated to the miners of South West England.
 Other occurrences in England include floor tiles at Chester Cathedral, stained glass at Long Melford, Suffolk and a ceiling in Scarborough, Yorkshire.